gaycoderprincess/FlatOutMusicShuffler/README.md

 ## Installation

 - Make sure you have v1.1 of the game, as this is the only version this plugin is compatible with. (exe size of 2822144 bytes)
-- Plop the files into your game folder edit `FlatOutMusicShuffler_gcp.toml` to change the options to your liking.
+- Plop the files into your game folder, edit `FlatOutMusicShuffler_gcp.toml` to change the options to your liking.
 - Enjoy, nya~ :3

 ## Building